teejad/teejad/README.md

 - 👋 Hi, I’m @teejad
 - 👀 I’m interested in Software development and Data visualisations!✨ Everything Data✨
-- 🌱 I’m currently learning Javescript , HTML , CSS , Python and SQL.
+- 🌱 I’m currently learning Javescript , HTML , CSS , Python and SQL, Nodejs and Reactjs .
-- 💞️ I’m looking to collaborate on building websites
+- 💞️ I’m looking to collaborate on building websites , apps
-- 📫 Email me at teeabati@gmail.com
+- 📫 Email me at hibamabati@gmail.com

 <!---
 teejad/teejad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.